Eoracle/Eoracle-operator-setup/README.md

     permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/json": dial unix /var/run/docker.sock: connect: permission denied
     ```
     Use the same command by prepending `sudo` in front of it.

+#### Grafana
+We use grafana to visualize the metrics from the EigenDA node.

+You can use [OSS Grafana](https://grafana.com/oss/grafana/) for it or any other Dashboard provider.

+You should be able to navigate to `http://localhost:3000` and login with `admin`/`admin`.
+You will need to add a datasource to Grafana.
+You can do this by navigating to `http://localhost:3000/datasources` and adding a Prometheus datasource.
+By default, the Prometheus server is running on `http://localhost:9090`.
+You can use this as the URL for the datasource.

+##### Useful Dashboards
+We also provide a set of useful Grafana dashboards which would be useful for monitoring the Eoracle data fetcher service.
+You can find them [here](data-fetcher/dashboards).
+Once you have Grafana setup, feel free to import the dashboards.

+#### Node exporter
+Eoracle data fetcher emits Eoracle specific metrics but, it's also important to keep track of the node's health.
+For this, we will use [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) which is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
+Install the binary or use docker to [run](https://hub.docker.com/r/prom/node-exporter) it.

+In Grafana dashboard, import the [node-exporter](dashboards/node-exporter.json) to see host metrics.